Gemstones Episode 1.5: Baby Billy and Eli compete for Aimee-Leigh. Plus water sports and donkey dicks

 The Birthday Party:

 After scenes where Jesse is caught arranging little-kid fights and complains that his parents are never around, a we cut to Judy's birthday party.
-Kids eating food in disgusting ways (a regular trope in this episode); riding a slip-and-slide; riding ponies.
+Guests eating food in disgusting ways (a regular trope in this episode); riding a slip-and-slide; riding ponies.

 What Jesse is looking at after the break.
 Warning: Explicit.